kilbd/nova-rust/README.md

 ```

 After the scripts are transpiled, you can test the extension in Nova by selecting **Extensions -> Activate Project as Extension**.
 Open a Rust project to see it in action.
 You can monitor logs and errors by selecting **Extensions -> Show Extension Console** from the menus in the Rust project.

+### Contributing

+If you'd like to contribute code, please see the [CONTRIBUTING.md](https://github.com/kilbd/nova-rust/blob/main/CONTRIBUTING.md) document for tips.